 Why is that?
 One explanation could be the pressures of social confirmity.
 Employees may give in to social pressure to behave the same way other employees do.
 This means that if the culture supports poor service, otherwise good employees may lower their own performance rather than feel ostricized by their co-workers.

-I've discovered some interesting psychological studies on conformity while conducting research for my book, Service Failure.
+I've discovered some interesting psychological studies on conformity while conducting research for my book, Getting Service Right.
 Here is a short and entertaining YouTube videos that highlight some of the results:

-The video recreates the famous Asch conformity experiment:
+The video below recreates the famous Asch conformity experiment:

 So, what do you think?
 Can a good customer service employee turn bad in the wrong environment?